gracerunge/STA308_Final/README.md

 I included 3 significant figures because that is what R provides, and though python outputs more significant figures, when you round you end up with the same values.
-I did not include 2 columns for R vs python since the values are the same.
+I did not include 2 columns for R vs python since the values are the same and that would just be unnecessarily repetitive.

 | Region     | Mean Percent Difference | Standard Deviation  | Coefficient of Variation |